 Now, to give you an example of this principle applied to Social Networks, let’s consider this simple case.

-I post an image on Facebook, it’s an image depicting something important, with a smart caption that makes the picture standing out even more, it gets lot of “I like”.
-People don’t even need to comment the picture.
+I post an image on Facebook, it’s an image depicting something important, with a smart caption that makes the picture stand out even more, and it gets a lot of “I like”.
+People don’t even need to comment on the picture.
 I get a sense of inexplicable satisfaction from all the likes the post is receiving.
-Is not that those likes are directly related to myself, but since we’re confused about the tools we use as we consider them a sort of an extension of ourselves, hence the extemporaneous joy.
+Is not that those likes are directly related to me, but since we’re confused about the tools we use as we consider them a sort of an extension of ourselves, hence the extemporaneous joy.

-Replies to posts are not really required (the system still works) and if somebody does, it can be anything: a few words, another picture, a link and so forth.
-The complex richness of the human capacity to conceptualize, engage dialogues, it’s reduced to simple bits that yields a strict output: true or false, 0 or 1.
+Replies to posts are not really required (the system still works) and if somebody does, it can be anything: a few words, another picture, a link, and so forth.
+The complex richness of the human capacity to conceptualize, and engage in dialogues, it’s reduced to simple bits that yield a strict output: true or false, 0 or 1.

 Freud’s main idea behind psychoanalysis was about eroticism and he thought we could explain who we are by just looking back at what we did in the past (either yesterday or our childhood).
-That method became orthodox and marked the difference between what Freud and Jung believed what analysis should be.
-It was a deductive approach, where meaning were ultimately gained and thus narrowed to formulas.
-Freud’s method was scientific, meaning he applied theory to patients, Jung’s one was open to learn from the patients themselves.
-Jung believed that approaching a person driven by a theory and applying that theory to the person, would prove nothing but the theory itself as he wouldn’t approach the individual case, he would just applying a generic premise to somebody, no matter what the uniqueness of that person would be.
-The theory would be always true, in a referring system where there are no external influences to challenge the develop of the analysis.
+That method became orthodox and marked the difference between what Freud and Jung believed analysis should be.
+It was a deductive approach, where meaning was ultimately gained and thus narrowed to formulas.
+Freud’s method was scientific, meaning he applied theory to patients, while Jung’s was open to learning from the patients themselves.
+Jung believed that approaching a person driven by a theory and applying that theory to the person, would prove nothing but the theory itself as he wouldn’t approach the individual case, he would just apply a generic premise to somebody, no matter what the uniqueness of that person would be.
+The theory would be always true, in a referring system where there are no external influences to challenge the development of the analysis.

-Jung went through a very different path from what Freud believed in, studying primitive cultures, symbols, myths and still learning from patient to patient what traces are left in each of us, as a continuous, widespread flow of memories, history and knowledge.
+Jung went through a very different path from what Freud believed in, studying primitive cultures, symbols, and myths and still learning from patient to patient what traces are left in each of us, as a continuous, widespread flow of memories, history, and knowledge.

-We’re losing the capacity to cut off, to abstract from confined ideas, concepts.
-We writes manuals of behaviors, of things we consider normal, of what is good and what is bad.
-We want people to conform to each other, to our ideas, because we can’t accept rejection.
+We’re losing the capacity to cut off, to abstract from confined ideas, and concepts.
+We write manuals of behaviors, of things we consider normal, of what is good and what is bad.
+We want people to conform to each other, and to our ideas because we can’t accept rejection.

-As consumers we all have to think and behave as a whole mind.
-It’s a world of uniformity, where abstract concepts have been shrunk down and split to tons of little pieces to keep us busy all day long.
+As consumers, we all have to think and behave as a whole mind.
+It’s a world of uniformity, where abstract concepts have been shrunk down and split into tons of little pieces to keep us busy all day long.
 It is a new religion, it is a sect: you can just be in or out, true or false, 0 or 1.

-In the creative business this has been translated with the word “research”, where creative people seek for what is normally called “inspiration”, the perfect reference, the best match, something that in the end turns out to be a replica of the same little piece of bit.
-The principle is simple: if I do what other do and what already many others like, then I’m on the right track.
+In the creative business, this has been translated with the word “research”, where creative people seek what is normally called “inspiration”, the perfect reference, the best match, something that in the end turns out to be a replica of the same little piece of bit.
+The principle is simple: if I do what others do and what already many others like, then I’m on the right track.
 It’s a system of “I like”, where any other possible option is left out.
-It’s simple, no need to re-invent the wheel.
+It’s simple, no need to reinvent the wheel.
 We already have the proper extension for any occasion, let’s just keep using it over and over.
-What really matters is celebrity that, nowadays, translates into how many connection we have.
+What really matters is a celebrity that, nowadays, translates into how many connections we have.

 Inspiration has lost its old meaning, once again we reduced a whole world of possibilities to a wider world of patterns.
-Inspiration used to be a trigger that would start a chain of reaction in to the creative mind, where unconscious matter was internally turned on and manipulated, and eventually would emerge to the surface brining new elements or different approach to the challenge.
+Inspiration used to be a trigger that would start a chain of reaction in the creative mind, where the unconscious matter was internally turned on and manipulated, and eventually would emerge to the surface bringing new elements or different approaches to the challenge.
 I don’t really believe there’s more creativity around nowadays.